JavaScript Roadmap — Day 5: Undefined, Null, and typeof

 Pro Tip #2 — Optional chaining stops crashes

-Accessing a property on null crashes your app with a TypeError.
-Use optional chaining ?. to safely access nested values. user?.address?.city returns undefined if any part is null or undefined — instead of throwing an error.
+Accessing a property on null crashes with TypeError.
+Use optional chaining ?. to safely access nested values. user?.address?.city returns undefined instead of throwing.
 This is one of the most used modern JavaScript features in production code.

-Pro Tip #3 — Both are falsy but behave differently in math
+Pro Tip #3 — Both are falsy but differ in arithmetic

 Check undefined null